MarkKozel/CompOrgEText/docs/Introduction/Concepts/Abstraction.md

 ]" />

 ## Introduction
 Humans, by default, understand the world through classifying and grouping information about the world in which we live.
 Associating items based on similarities and differences helps us communicate our understandings of our world.
-It could be argued that this capability of humans is something that sets us apart from other animals
+It could be argued that this capability of humans is something that sets us apart from other animals.

+A key tool to manage information and our understanding of complex things is Abstraction.
+In effect, we can group related items by identifying traits that are similar.
+We then associate items that have that trait, and separate them from items that do not possess that trait

+Once divided into groups, each group can be sub-divided based in a more specific trait, further defined the items.
+This process of sub-dividing can continue with more specific traits until we have reached a level of detail that is useful

 ## Why Use Abstraction
 A key element to learning and communicating elements in the physical world is our ability to create abstraction layers.
 That is, defining different levels of detail about an element to be used in different contexts